davlaj/lab1-secure-etl-glue-s3-kms/logs/lab1_setup_commands.md

 # 5. Create IAM role for Glue with trust and inline policy
 bash cli/create_glue_role.sh

+# 6. Create a secure S3 bucket for CloudTrail logs with proper bucket policy and public access block
+bash cli/create_cloudtrail_bucket.sh

+# 7. Enable a multi-region CloudTrail trail and start logging to the dedicated S3 bucket
+bash cli/enable_cloudtrail.sh

+# 8. Create a CloudWatch Logs group, IAM role, and attach it to the CloudTrail trail for log streaming
+bash cli/enable_cloudwatch_logs_for_cloudtrail.sh

+# 9. Set a log retention policy (30 days) for the CloudWatch Logs group to control storage costs
+bash cli/set_log_retention.sh

+# 10.

 ```

 Make sure AWS CLI is configured with the correct profile and region.